Hyperbolic geometry: Distance

 Generally, these equations will only hold in a bounded domain (of x values).
 At the edge of that domain, the value of y blows up to ±infinity.
-See also Coordinate systems for the hyperbolic plane#Polar coordinate system.

 History

-Since the publication of Euclid's Elements circa 300 BCE, many geometers made attempts to prove the parallel postulate.
+Since the publication of Euclid's Elements around 300 BC, many geometers tried to prove the parallel postulate.
 Some tried to prove it by assuming its negation and trying to derive a contradiction.
 Foremost among these were Proclus, Ibn al-Haytham (Alhacen), Omar Khayyám, Nasīr al-Dīn al-Tūsī, Witelo, Gersonides, Alfonso, and later Giovanni Gerolamo Saccheri, John Wallis, Johann Heinrich Lambert, and Legendre.

 Their attempts were doomed to failure (as we now know, the parallel postulate is not provable from the other postulates), but their efforts led to the discovery of hyperbolic geometry.

 The theorems of Alhacen, Khayyam and al-Tūsī on quadrilaterals, including the Ibn al-Haytham–Lambert quadrilateral and Khayyam–Saccheri quadrilateral, were the first theorems on hyperbolic geometry.
 Their works on hyperbolic geometry had a considerable influence on its development among later European geometers, including Witelo, Gersonides, Alfonso, John Wallis and Saccheri.

 In the 18th century, Johann Heinrich Lambert introduced the hyperbolic functions and computed the area of a hyperbolic triangle.

 19th-century developments

-In the 19th century, hyperbolic geometry was explored extensively by Nikolai Ivanovich Lobachevsky, János Bolyai, Carl Friedrich Gauss and Franz Taurinus.
+In the 19th century, hyperbolic geometry was explored extensively by Nikolai Lobachevsky, János Bolyai, Carl Friedrich Gauss and Franz Taurinus.
 Unlike their predecessors, who just wanted to eliminate the parallel postulate from the axioms of Euclidean geometry, these authors realized they had discovered a new geometry.

 Gauss wrote in an 1824 letter to Franz Taurinus that he had constructed it, but Gauss did not publish his work.
 Gauss called it "non-Euclidean geometry" causing several modern authors to continue to consider "non-Euclidean geometry" and "hyperbolic geometry" to be synonyms.
-Taurinus published results on hyperbolic trigonometry in 1826, argued that hyperbolic geometry is self consistent, but still believed in the special role of Euclidean geometry.
+Taurinus published results on hyperbolic trigonometry in 1826, argued that hyperbolic geometry is self-consistent, but still believed in the special role of Euclidean geometry.
 The complete system of hyperbolic geometry was published by Lobachevsky in 1829/1830, while Bolyai discovered it independently and published in 1832.

-In 1868, Eugenio Beltrami provided models (see below) of hyperbolic geometry, and used this to prove that hyperbolic geometry was consistent if and only if Euclidean geometry was.
+In 1868, Eugenio Beltrami provided models of hyperbolic geometry, and used this to prove that hyperbolic geometry was consistent if and only if Euclidean geometry was.

 The term "hyperbolic geometry" was introduced by Felix Klein in 1871.
 Klein followed an initiative of Arthur Cayley to use the transformations of projective geometry to produce isometries.
 The idea used a conic section or quadric to define a region, and used cross ratio to define a metric.
 The projective transformations that leave the conic section or quadric stable are the isometries.
 "Klein showed that if the Cayley absolute is a real curve then the part of the projective plane in its interior is isometric to the hyperbolic plane..."

-For more history, see article on non-Euclidean geometry, and the references Coxeter and Milnor.